ytakhs/vscode-advanced-open-file/README.md

 # vscode-advanced-open-file README

-A extension to open or create files easily.
+VSCode extension for helping to open or create files.

 This extension is based on [advanced-open-file](https://github.com/Osmose/advanced-open-file) which is a package of Atom editor.